grassrootseconomics/docs.grassecon.org/docs/ops/local_stakeholders.md

 This document serves as a best practice guide for implementing agencies on how to effectively engage stakeholders in the community.
 The guide aims to provide the reader with the good practice “essentials” for managing stakeholder relationships in a dynamic context, where unexpected events can and do occur, and facts on the ground change.

-Stakeholder engagement is a continuous process between the Implementing agency and those potentially benefiting from the Implementation of Community Inclusion Currencies (CICs).
+Stakeholder engagement is a continuous process between the Implementing agency and those potentially benefiting from the Implementation of Community Asset Vouchers (CAVs).

 This process will span through the entire timeline of the project.